Pebble Beach, California: Other features

 The Pebble Beach Authors & Ideas Festival has been held in September each year at Pebble Beach since 2013, after moving from its original venue at Carmel-by-the-Sea.

 Pebble Beach has few businessessuch as at-home cottage industriesapart from those owned by the Pebble Beach Company (except the golf courses, a private school, and a deli) and no sidewalks.
 Most of the very expensive houses are obscured from view behind old-growth trees.
 It is quiet, secluded, and often experiences foggy weather, which occurs frequently on the Monterey Peninsula in general, but especially there because of the area adjoining the open ocean.

 Pebble Beach is a gated community, but differs from most gated communities.
-There is an entrance fee for which The Pebble Beach Company charges $10.75 (per vehicle) from tourists driving along the 17-Mile Drive.
-Pebble Beach residents may purchase small license plate badges that are attached near their cars' license plates or in their windshields to avoid paying the tourist fee.
+There is an entrance fee for which The Pebble Beach Company charges $12.50 (per vehicle) from tourists driving along the 17-Mile Drive.
+Pebble Beach property owners may purchase small license plate badges that are attached near their cars' license plates or in their windshields to avoid paying the tourist fee.
 The badges are valid for one year, and their fee varies on the resident's property value.

 In 2014 (airing 2017), Pebble Beach was the location for the show Big Little Lies, a drama which showcases relationships between high income status individuals based on the book of the same name.